-Added benefit of Cannabis sativa for spasticity due to multiple sclerosis is not provenSeptember 17th, 2012 in Medications
+Added benefit of Cannabis sativa for spasticity due to multiple sclerosis is not provenSeptember 17, 2012 in Medicine & Health / Medications

 An extract from the plant Cannabis sativa (trade name Sativex) was approved in May 2011 for patients suffering from moderate to severe spastic paralysis and muscle spasms due to multiple sclerosis (MS).
 In an early benefit assessment pursuant to the "Act on the Reform of the Market for Medicinal Products" (AMNOG), the German Institute for Quality and Efficiency in Health Care (IQWiG) examined whether the new drug, which is used as a mouth spray, offers an added benefit over the optimized standard therapy.
 However, no such added benefit can be inferred from the dossier, as the drug manufacturer deviated from the specifications of the Federal Joint Committee (G-BA) and chose a different comparator therapy.